Back to Insights

 Projects that reach production often fail when attempting to scale from pilot to enterprise deployment.

-MIT research on GenAI pilots shows 95% fail to scale primarily due to infrastructure challenges invisible at pilot stage.
+MIT's Project NANDA found that 95% of generative AI pilots produce no measurable return, and the gap between a working pilot and a working production system is a major reason why.
 A Philippine bank's chatbot handled 1,000 queries daily in pilot with acceptable performance.
-At production scale (150,000+ queries), response times degraded to 8+ seconds and monthly cloud costs exceeded $280,000—five times the projected budget.
+At production scale (150,000+ queries), response times degraded to 8+ seconds and monthly cloud costs exceeded $280,000, five times the projected budget.

 A Vietnamese retail chain implemented automated merchandising recommendations.
 Store managers ignored them, trusting their judgment over algorithms.
 Leadership provided no incentives for adoption, no consequences for ignoring recommendations, and no change management to address resistance.
-The system worked—no one used it.
+The system worked, no one used it.

 An Indonesian fintech deployed a lending model that technically performed well but exhibited bias against applicants from certain regions.
 They lacked governance frameworks to detect bias pre-deployment, no process for ongoing monitoring, and no protocol for addressing issues once discovered.
 Regulatory scrutiny forced system shutdown.